yellowdog/python-examples/README.md

 The `effectiveFrom` and `effectiveUntil` date-time string fields can use any format supported by the **[dateparser](https://dateparser.readthedocs.io/en/latest/)** library, including some natural language formulations.

 Compute Source Template and Compute Requirement Template IDs can use names instead of IDs, and the IDs will be substituted by `yd-create`.
-However, if a Source allowance is created (type `co.yellowdog.platform.model.SourceAllowance`), then the Compute Source ID must be used in the `sourceId` property.
+However, if a Source allowance is created (type `co.yellowdog.platform.model.SourceAllowance`), then the Compute Source ID (note: **not** the Compute Source Template ID) itself must be used in the `sourceId` property.

 Allowances **cannot be updated** (edited) once they have been created; they can only be removed and recreated.
+If `yd-create` is invoked again, it will attempt to match Allowances on their **`description`** property, if present, because Allowances do not have a `name` property.
+If matches are found, these can optionally be removed before new Allowances are created.
+If multiple existing, matching Allowances are found, the user will be asked to select which ones (if any) to remove.

+When using `yd-remove`, Allowances are again matched using their `description` property.
+As with other resources, Allowances can also be removed by their IDs (`yd-remove --ids <allowance_id> [<allowance_id>]`).

-However, Allowances can be **boosted** (have extra hours added to the Allowance) using the `yd-boost` command.
+Allowances can be **boosted** (have extra hours added to the Allowance) using the `yd-boost` command.

-Allowances can currently only be **removed** by their IDs (`yd-remove --ids <allowance_id> [<allowance_id>]`), not by using the JSON resource specification.
-This is because allowances don't have a `name` property on which to match the resource.

 # Jsonnet Support